spiral/docs/odm/basics.md

 ]
 ```

-As you can see, every string field will automatically get associated setter `setval` while schema update.
+As you can see, every string field will automatically get the associated setter `setval` while the schema updates.

-> Schema can also contain aggregations and compositions, you can read about it below.
+> Schema can also contain aggregations and compositions.
+You can read about it below.

 #### Default Values
-ODM will automatically force default values based on typecasted null value (string => "", int => 0), you can set your own default values using model property "defaults":
+ODM will automatically force the default values based on the typecasted null value (string => "", int => 0).
+You can set your own default values using the model property "defaults":

 ```php
 protected $defaults = [